nii-yamagishilab/AntiDeepfake/README.md

 ### 2. Generate protocols

 Training and inference scripts provided in this repository are designed to load audio files listed in train/valid/test CSV protocol files.
-Python scripts for generation these protocols are provided in `protocols/`.
+Python scripts for generating these protocols are provided in `protocols/`.
 Each script is named after the database it processes.

 To merge multiple CSV protocols, you can refer to `generate_protocol_by_proportion.py`.